Dr Chris Carter was appointed as Senior Lecturer, joining the Digital Creative Technologies group within the Department of Computer Science, in 2010.

 Fergus P, El Rhalibi A, Carter C, Cooper S. 2012.
 Towards an avatar mentor framework to support physical and psychosocial treatments Health and Technology, 2 :17-31 >DOI

-Rhalibi AE, Carter C, Cooper S, Merabti M, Price M. 2010.
-Charisma: High-performance web-based MPEG-compliant animation framework Computers in Entertainment, 8 >DOI
+El Rhalibi A, Carter C, Cooper S, Merabti M, Price M. 2010.
+Charisma: High-performance web-based MPEG-compliant animation framework Cheok A, Lee N. ACM Computers in Entertainment, 8 :N/A-N/A >DOI

 Engagement & Impact